lehtiolab/msstitch/README.md

 # msstitch - MS proteomics post-processing utilities

-Shotgun proteomics has a number of bioinformatic tools available for identification and quantification of peptides, and the subsequent protein inference.
-These are a collection of scripts to integrate a number of these tools, generating ready to use result files.
+Shotgun proteomics has a number of bioinformatic tools available for identification and quantification of peptides, and the subsequent protein inference. `msstitch` is a tool to integrate a number of these tools, generating ready to use result files.

-If you need support for a specific tool, there is limited time but infinite gratitude :)
+If you need support for a specific program, there is limited time but infinite gratitude :)

 ## Usage

+### Storing data
 An example command flow would first store mzML spectra data in an SQLite file:

 ```